 B.A. in History and Women’s Studies from Georgetown University

-Kristina Gupta is an Assistant Professor in the Department of Women’s, Gender, and Sexuality Studies at Wake Forest University.
+Kristina Gupta is an Associate Professor in the Department of Women’s, Gender, and Sexuality Studies at Wake Forest University.
 Her research and teaching interests are in the areas of sexuality studies, feminist theory, feminist studies of science and medicine, and disability studies.
 She teaches courses such as “Sexual Politics in the U.S.,” “Gender and the Politics of Health,” and “Men, Masculinity, and Power.”
-Her book, Medical Entanglements: Rethinking Feminist Debates about Healthcare, is forthcoming with Rutgers University Press.
-She is a co-editor of Queer Feminist Science Studies: A Reader (The University of Washington Press, 2017).
+She is currently working on a book project about asexuality, compulsory sexuality, and science.
+Her first book, Medical Entanglements: Rethinking Feminist Debates about Healthcare (Rutgers University Press, 2019), uses intersectional feminist, queer, and crip theory to move beyond “for or against” approaches to medical intervention .
+She is also a co-editor of Queer Feminist Science Studies: A Reader (The University of Washington Press, 2017).
 Her articles have been published in Signs: The Journal of Women in Culture and Society, the Journal of Medical Humanities, the American Journal of Bioethics: Neuroscience, the Journal of Lesbian Studies, and Feminism & Psychology, among others.

 Dr. Jieun Lee

 Ph.D.
 The University of Georgia, Theater and Performance Studies